(Last Updated on March 22, 2021)

 - “5 + 5” – Names help define any shorter subject or learning activity and save you from repeatedly explaining the same thing.
 When I say “time for 5 + 5” my kids know that I mean “please come here and bring your Bibles because we’re going to do a family Bible lesson and then pray together and then we’ll split up and you’ll each do five minutes of your own personal Bible reading.”

 - “5 Minute Pickup” – Messes are inevitable but we help keep them at bay with “5 Minute Pickups.”
 I set a timer for 5 minutes and we tackle a messy room together.
-The time limit gives a sense of urgency, sets a boundary (there is an end in sight) and stirs up a little healthy competition which, all together, seem to make us more efficient.
+The time limit gives a sense of urgency, sets a boundary (there is an end in sight), and stirs up a little healthy competition which, all together, seems to make us more efficient.
 By giving it a name, I can minimize nagging.
 Everyone knows what’s expected without me repeating it every time a little cleanup is needed.

 - “Treat of the Week” – To stop from being peppered with questions about candy and treats and dessert after EVERY.
 SINGLE.
 MEAL….. we instituted “Treat of the Week” when our oldest was about five (our very first one – giant ice cream sandwich cookie – is pictured below).
-It started with aspirations to make a pie, muffins or other fun dessert each week and has since devolved into buying a bag of cookies or claiming the treat of the week was the birthday cake they had at their friend’s party.
+It started with aspirations to make a pie, muffins, or other fun dessert each week.
+It has since devolved into buying a bag of cookies or claiming the treat of the week was the birthday cake they had at their friend’s party.
 Interestingly, as long as we use the name from time to time and make a nice dessert every month or two, the kids still see it as “Treat of the Week” and 80% of treat pestering has been eliminated!

 - “Summer Activities” – I’m including this one as an example of what not to do.
 Although this name still defined a scope of work and minimized repetition, it backfired when my oldest son realized “Activities” just meant “School.”
 It wasn’t really the name’s fault.
 I made the last-minute decision to include school work over the summer months without preparing my kids or getting their input so, naturally, “Summer Activities” never stood a chance.